Do You Know How to Choose Your Realtor When Divorcing?

 - Does the Realtor have references?
 In a high-stakes situation like divorce, you want someone who has a proven track record of selling homes.
 This is not a time to be selecting your aunt Mildred’s cousin Sally who sells a few homes a year.
 It’s important to choose someone who knows their stuff and stands out in a crowd!
 Get the person that everyone else wants to hire.
 The Realtor who you see has sold signs all over the place.
 You should also ask for recent references from satisfied sellers who had an experience they are happy to talk about.
 Do not hire without talking to at least a few real-life references who can tell you how satisfied they were with the work of this Realtor.
 If the real estate agent is smart enough to give you some names without you even asking that is even better.
 Keep all these things in mind and you will probably be hiring an agent that will be excellent to work with while you are going through a divorce!

 - What you need to know about divorce mediation via NOLO.

 - Getting a divorce with children – what you should know by Help Guide.ORG.

 - How to find a divorce attorney via Wiki How.

 - Seven costly divorce settlement blunders by Divorce Net.

-Use these additional divorce resources to make a tough situation go as smooth as possible.
-Part of the divorce process is being knowledgeable about this situation and issues that can arise from it.
-If you are going through a divorce and need to sell your home in one of the communities below please feel free to get in touch for a private consultation.
+Use these additional divorce resources to make a terrible situation go as smooth as possible.
+Part of the divorce process is being knowledgeable about the process and issues that can arise from it.
+If you are going through a divorce and need to sell your home in one of the communities below, please feel free to get in touch for a private consultation.

 Thinking of selling your home?
 I have a passion for Real Estate and love to share my marketing expertise!